tiby312/broccoli-project/report/src/ch1-broccoli-vs-other.md

 ### Trends as N increases

 The broccoli crate's goal is to provide broad-phase queries such as "find all elements that intersect".
 Its data structure is basically a kdtree with the added feature that elements that belong to a node are sorted along the divider axis so that we can use sweep and prune during the query phase.
-Lets compare the complexity of finding all intersecting pairs whith the complexity of a kdtree, sweep and prune, and the naive method by find all intersecting pairs given a distribution using the method described in the analysis method section.
+Lets compare the complexity of finding all intersecting pairs using four different methods: kdtree, sweep and prune, naive, and broccoli.

 <link rel="stylesheet" href="css/poloto.css">